DevExpress-Examples/asp-net-web-forms-create-controls-dynamically/Readme.md

 1. Specify the control's `ID` property.
 1. Attach event handlers.
-1. Insert the control into the entire controls hierarchy.
+1. Insert the control into the control hierarchy.
 1. Specify the control's properties.
 1. Bind the control (for data-aware controls).